networknt/light-doc/content/en/style/light-rest-4j/openapi-meta.md

 ### OpenApiHandler

-This is an HttpHandler to parse the OpenAPI spec based on the request path and method and attach an OpenApiOperation object to the exchange.
+This is an HttpHandler to parse the OpenAPI specification based on the request path and method and attach an OpenApiOperation object to the exchange.
 The openapi-security and openapi-validator modules use it to do their jobs without parsing the openapi.yaml or openapi.json a second time.

 [light-rest-4j]: https://github.com/networknt/light-rest-4j
 [openapi-security]: /style/light-rest-4j/openapi-security/